 1. Learning capacity

 The overarching and possibly most essential meta-skill, the one skill to rule them all, is a person’s ability to learn.
-If a person can’t learn and apply new skills quickly, they’ll be at a severe disadvantage in an automated world.
+If a person can’t learn and apply new skills quickly, they’ll be severely disadvantaged in an automated world.

 Tips to improve your learning ability: